Nimblr/docs/ehr/integrations.md

 #### Calendar

-A calendar is a facade of a real calendar (in Google Apps, SalesForce, SetMore, etc).
+A calendar is a facade of a real calendar (in EHR's, Google Apps, SalesForce, etc).
 A calendar has a (server) implementation that handles the heavy lifting of communication with the real calendar via dependency injection.

 name | type | description | length
 --- | --- | --- | ---